On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Preliminaries

-Recall that a group $\Gamma$ is said to act discontinuously on a space $X$ if for every compact subset $K$ of $X$, $K \cap \gamma(K) \neq \emptyset$ for only finitely many $\gamma \in \Gamma$.
-A well known theorem states that if $X$ is a proper metric space, then a group $\Gamma \leq \textrm{Iso}(X)$ acts discontinuously on $X$ if and only if $\Gamma$ is a discrete subgroup of $\textrm{Iso}(X)$.
+Recall that a group $\Gamma$ is said to act properly discontinuously on a locally compact space $X$ if for every compact subset $K$ of $X$, $K \cap \gamma(K) \neq \emptyset$ for only finitely many $\gamma \in \Gamma$.
+If $X$ is a proper metric space, then a group $\Gamma \leq \textrm{Iso}(X)$ acts properly discontinuously on $X$ if and only if $\Gamma$ is a discrete subgroup of $\textrm{Iso}(X)$.
 For more details on this, see \cite[Theorem 5.3.5]{ratcliffe}.
-A fundamental domain for a discontinuous group action of a group $\Gamma$ on a metric space $X$, is a a closed set $\F \subseteq X$ such that the border of $\F$ has measure $0$, the union of the images of $\F$ under $\Gamma$ is the space $X$ and the images of $\F^{\circ}$ by elements of $\Gamma$ are pairwise disjoint.
-We call $\F$ a fundamental polyhedron, if $\F$ is a fundamental domain that is a convex polyhedron.
+The following definitions are taken from \cite[Section 6.6]{ratcliffe}.
+A subset $F$ of a metric space $X$ is a fundamental set for a group $\Gamma$ of isometries of X if and only if $F$ contains exactly one point from each $\Gamma$-orbit in $X$.
+A subset $R$ of a metric space $X$ is a fundamental region for a group $\Gamma$ acting properly discontinuously by isometries on $X$ if and only if \begin{itemize} \item $R$ is a an open set in $X$, \item the members of $\lbrace \gamma(R) \mid \gamma \in \Gamma \rbrace$ are mutually disjoint and \item $X = \cup_{\gamma \in \Gamma} \gamma(\overline{R})$. \end{itemize} A fundamental domain $\F$ is a connected fundamental region.
+If moreover $X$ is a space of constant curvature, we call $\F$ a convex fundamental polyhedron for $\Gamma$, if $\F$ is a convex polyhedron whose interior is a locally finite fundamental domain for $\Gamma$.
+Note that by \cite[Corollary 6.7.1]{ratcliffe}, the boundary of every convex locally finite fundamental domain is a null-set.

 In this paper we work with the Dirichlet fundamental domain.
 We recall its construction and how it can be used to give a presentation for the considered groups, the so called Poincar\'e method (for details see for example \cite{beardon} and \cite{ratcliffe}).
-Let $\Gamma$ be a group acting discontinuously on $\Hy^n$, $\gamma \in \Gamma$ and $P \in \Hy^n$ a point which is not fixed by $\gamma$.
+Let $\Gamma$ be a group acting properly discontinuously on $\Hy^n$, $\gamma \in \Gamma$ and $P \in \Hy^n$ a point which is not fixed by any $\gamma \in \Gamma \setminus \lbrace 1 \rbrace$.
 Then let